 There are a countless number of great places to soak in the history of Colorado.
 Those that want their museum visit to be an unforgettable experience, should think about combining it with a trip on a narrow gauge train.
 Here guests can actually ride on the rail line that served to transport gold and silver in the late 19th century.

-The forty five mile trip takes four and a half hours as the coal powered train makes its way determinedly on its narrow path.
+The forty five mile trip takes four and a half hours as the coal powered train makes its way determinedly on its narrow path, sometimes literally mountainside.
 Guests can enjoy their trip while hearing historic narrations and viewing the many artifacts that are displayed.

 Cliff Palace and Balcony House